BLEVE: Boiling Liquid Expanding Vapour Explosion - Can Propane Tanks (Gas Cylinders) Explode

-A BLEVE - Boiling Liquid Expanding Vapour Explosion - is a gas explosion caused when the liquid contents boil and the pressure builds rupturing a pressurised containment vessel.
+A BLEVE (blĕ-vē) - Boiling Liquid Expanding Vapour Explosion - is a gas explosion caused when the liquid contents boil and the pressure builds rupturing a pressurised containment vessel.
 A BLEVE happens because the pressure exceeds the design pressure of the vessel, resulting in a catastrophic failure and explosion.
 A BLEVE blast does not necessarily involve fire, a prime example of this being a steam boiler explosion.

 The BLEVE gas can be anything from having propane tanks explode (LPG gas cylinders explode), to welding gas, to the steam in a steam boiler.

 BLEVE - Boiling Liquid Expanding Vapour Explosion - Propane-LPG Tank Explosion